 Many industries have new employee trainings that can last up to a month.
 In smaller companies they may last a couple of days.
 Still, in the start-up environment training is on-the-job.
 Whenever possible in your onboarding process, outline for your new employee what they can expect in terms of training.
 If they will not be receiving a great amount of formal training, it’s fair to let them know that up front.
 Then, pair them with a seasoned mentor to help guide with learning.
 If yours is one of the fortunate cultures to have thorough training systems in place, cover this with the new employee as well.
 How long will each day be?
 How long is the entire process?
 Are there stages to the training regimen?
 Finally, what are the expectations of leadership with regard to balancing training with new primary responsibilities?

-MG (Retired) Mike Diamond is CEO and founder of Diamond Strategy Group.
+Major General (Retired) Mike Diamond is CEO and founder of Diamond Strategy Group.
 Diamond Strategy Group is a leadership development and consulting company.
 We focus on improving the quality of leadership within organizations by utilizing the same methods Mike and his consultants have used in both military and civilian sectors.
 We invite you to stay connected!
-Visit us online at www.DiamondStrategyGroup.com and connect with Mike Diamond Strategy Group on LinkedIn, Facebook, Twitter, or e-mail us at email@example.com for more on training and coachsulting for your company!
+Visit us online at www.DiamondStrategyGroup.com and connect with Mike at Diamond Strategy Group on LinkedIn, Facebook, Twitter, or e-mail us at firstname.lastname@example.org for more on training and coachsulting for your company!

 To request Mike as the keynote speaker for your next event, e-mail SEM4MD@gmail.com.